splinedrive/kianRiscV/linux_socs/kianv_mc_rv32ima_sv32/README.md

 KianV RV32IMA SV32 zicntr ULX3S Linux SoC Demo
 ==============================================

-I'm offering two demo images for the UL3XS FPGA with an 85F variant, designed to operate at 55MHz and 70MHz.
-This design is also synthesizable for 25k logic elements, and theoretically for 12k by reducing BRAM size.
+I'm offering demo images for the UL3XS FPGA with an 12F, 25F, 45F and 85F variant, designed to operate at 55MHz, 65MHz and 70MHz.
 These are just demos, but there's room for optimization to extract a few more clock cycles.
 The images come with the latest kernel version 6.6.8 and support for the following PMODs (refer to the photo): GPIO (input, output), Network PMOD